mithril-security/blindbox/docs/docs/concepts/amd-sev.md

 AMD SEV-SNP is an example of a confidential VM.
 Confidential VMs take the key concepts of confidential computing, runtime encryption, isolation and remote attestation, and apply them to whole VMs.

-AMD SEV-SNP VMs are available with Azure DCasv5 and ECasv5 VMs or Google Cloud N2D and C2D VMs.
-For BlindBox, we use an Azure Ecasv5 VM.
+AMD SEV VMs are available with Azure or Google Cloud.

 ### Trusted Execution Environment (TEE)